 Per Article 12, Trinidad and Tobago has promoted universal adherence to the TPNW, including by co-sponsoring and consistently voting in favour of an annual UN General Assembly resolution since 2018 that calls upon all states to sign, ratify, or accede to the treaty “at the earliest possible date”.

-In a statement to the UN General Assembly in September 2021, the minister of foreign affairs of Trinidad and Tobago, Amery Browne, encouraged states that have not yet done so to sign and ratify the TPNW.
-He implored states to work together “towards removing the threat of nuclear obliteration”.
+In 2021, Browne encouraged states that have not yet done so to sign and ratify the TPNW and implored states to work together “towards removing the threat of nuclear obliteration”.

 Meetings of states parties

-Trinidad and Tobago participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Trinidad and Tobago participated in the first meeting of states parties to the TPNW in 2022.
 “The TPNW … is a decisive, positive step towards achieving a world safe and secure from mutually assured destruction,” it said.

 TPNW negotiations